pulumi/examples/aws-py-webserver/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# AWS Web Server example in Python
+# Simple Web Server Using Amazon EC2

 An example based on the Amazon sample at: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/deploying.applications.html.
 The example deploys an EC2 instance and opens port 80.